 A copy of each invoice for any payment to a supplier/ \13 vendor that falls under the CIS Tax Scheme needs to be sent to the Control Team, so they can ensure tax is being deducted correctly.
-Please see Schools CIS Scheme Information - iPostID-1583429547-1739 for detailed information.
+Please contact Accountspayable@somerset.gov.uk for detailed information.